evidence and practice

 Open Access Resettlement experiences of African migrants in Australia and how they affect mental health

-Irene Ikafa Lecturer in nursing, University of New England, Faulty of Medicine and Health, Armidale, New South Wales, Australia
+Irene Ikafa Lecturer in nursing, University of New England, Faculty of Medicine and Health, Armidale, New South Wales, Australia

 Laura Perry Associate professor, Murdoch University, Perth, Australia

 Background An increasing number of African migrants are resettling in Australia.
 Resettlement may provide them with many benefits, but stressors associated with the resettlement process may have detrimental effects on their mental health and well-being.